stelzinga/MF/Management_Framework.md

 1. The Delegatee knows which Authority was delegated;
 2. Staff, Groups and Suppliers subject to the Authority effectively know the Delegatee has obtained that Authority.

 Once Responsibility has been Delegated, the Delegatee is automatically bestowed with the Accountability to *discharge the Responsibility* i.e., for the delivery of the Result of the Process.
-Accountability means one is liable to report to someone (Manager, CEO, Board of Directors, Shareholder, etc.) on the Result of a Process and face consequences if it is not achieved.
+Accountability means one is liable to report to someone (Manager, CEO, Board of Directors, Shareholder, etc.) on the Result, including timeliness, of a Process and face some form of consequence if it is not achieved, and some form of praise if it is.
 Note that one can delegate Responsibility and Authority, but one *cannot* delegate Accountability!
 In other words, a Delegator *can* delegate Responsibility (and the Authority that goes with it), from which automatically flows the fact that the Delegatee owes Accountability to the Delegator.
 However, a Delegator *cannot* delegate that Accountability on a standalone basis i.e., cannot make a Delegatee accountable for a Process for which the Delegator has *not* delegated Responsibility nor Authority to the Delegatee.
 This makes sense: being held liable for something over which one has no influence, and provides no direction would be unfair, and legally impossible.

 As part of the overall Accountability the Delegator performs Oversight of the Delegated Process, and thus the Delegatee, to assure the expected Results have been obtained *and* in return to be able to report to the person who delegated the Process to the Delegator etc. Because Managers delegate many Processes to their reporting Staff they need perform Oversight by design of their role.
 As such, Oversight is an integral part of Management Function Controlling.